 REF PAGE/PARA PROPOSED CHANGE REASON DOES PROPOSED CHANGE AFFECT PREVIOUS SA SCORING?
 PC1 Page 125 Para.
 6.26 HOUSING NEED Objectively Assessed Need OBJECTIVELY ASSESSED HOUSING NEED (OAHN) 6.26 In line with national policy, the need (both affordable need and market demand) for housing in the Northern Peninsula Housing Market Area (HMA) has been objectively assessed and updated.
-The 2008 Northern Peninsula Strategic Housing Market Assessment (SHMA) was prepared in partnership with the other local authorities within in the same HMA housing market area (North Cornwall, Torridge, North Devon West Somerset and Exmoer National Park).
-Somerset and Exmoer National Park).
-In economic and market conditions since the preparation of the original assessment, separate updates were completed between 2012 and 2014.
-Somerset and the National Park.
-Somerset and the National Park.
-Somerset and the National Park.
-Southern of the original assessment of the requirement and future delivery of housing in the former North Cornwall district, it provides evidence for Torridge, North Devon, West Somerset and the National Park.
-Southern of housing in the former North Cornwall district, it provides evidence to future population-led growth A joint review of the implications of the 2012-2014 household projections was completed in 2015 it provides evidence to underpin planning for the delivery of housing in the Housing Market Assessment: North Devon and Torridge Update, Final Report.
-Housing Market Assessment: North Devon and Torridge Update, Final Report.
-Housing Vision (2013) Strategic Housing Market Assessment: West Somerset Update, Final Report.
-Housing Narket Assessment: North Devon and Torridge Housing Market Assessment Update: Exmoor National Park in West Somerset, Final Report.
-Housing Market Area Strategic Housing Market Assessment (SHMA): The Implications for Housing Need of the 2012-2014-based Household Projections.: Final Report Provides updates to the text, to reduce the length and complexity and to refer to the new evidence commissioned by ENPA, North Devon Council and Torridge District Council.
+The 2008 Northern Peninsula Strategic Housing Market Assessment (SHMA) was prepared in partnership with the other local authorities within in the same HMA housing market area (North Cornwall, Torridge, North Devon Weet Somerset and Exmoor National Park). and updates were subsequently completed Fto take account of the changesd in economic and market conditions since the preparation of the original assessment, separate updates were completed between 2012 and 2014.
+In early 2015, a joint Northern Peninsula Strategic Housing Market Area (SHMA) Update was carried out to provide evidence for Torridge, North Devon, West Somerset and the National Park.
+Together with a Cornwall Council assessment of the requirement and future delivery of housing in the former North Cornwall district, it provides evidence on future population led growth A joint review of the implications of the 2012-2014 household projections was completed in 2015 it provides evidence to underpin planning for the delivery of housing in the Housing Market Assessment for the Northern Peninsula.
+2 Housing Vision (2008) Strategic Housing Market Assessment for the Northern Peninsula.
+2-287 Housing Vision (2012) Strategic Housing Market Assessment.
+North Devon and Torridge Update, Final Report.
+Housing Vision (2013) Strategic Housing Market Assessment Vision (2014) Strategic Housing Market Assessment Vision (2014) Strategic Housing Market Assessment Vision (2014) Strategic Housing Market Assessment (SHMA) Update: Exmoor National Park.
+Housing Vision (January 2015) Northern Peninsula Housing Market Area Strategic Housing Market Assesssment (SHMA) Update: Final Report.
+3 Housi Provides updates to the text, to reduce the length and complexity and to refer to the new evidence commissioned by ENPA, North Devon Council and Torridge District Council.
 No - does not alter SA effects of plan.
 PC2 Page 125 Para.
-6.27 The Government has clarified that need alone is not the only factor to be considered.
+6.27 6:27 The Government has clarified that need alone is not the only factor to be considered.
 Objectively assessed need should not be met if adverse Text proposed to be deleted to avoid repetition with other text No - change removes text repeated elsewhere.